KiamMota/libmkdir/README.md

 # libmkdir

-### The libmkdir library is a library that offers abstraction for manipulation, generation and removal of directories in cross-platform C, completely header-only.
+### The libmkdir library is a library that offers abstraction for manipulation, generation and removal of directories in cross-platform C, completely single-header.

-## functions
+## functions (2.1.0)

 >``` c
 > static int dirmk(const char* path);